learn-academy-2019-charlie/react-assessment-jackmaldonado/react.md

  //Your Answer
+ props are used to send data to other components. super(props) state is used to change code in the same component. this.state

  //Googled Answer

 #### 9. Write a paragraph or so about your experience with building tic-tac-toe.
 Some topics to start with might be: things you learned about yourself, concepts from React that stood out to you, something about pair programming (if you paired), or the experience of building something in code from scratch.
+The group I was in never got to the tic tac toe application but we did create treasure hunt.
+It was very challenging but I think I learned a lot and it helped me understand react better.
+As a group we did very well at switching the driver and sharing ideas, but we were also all at a similar level when it came to understand the language.